- 15th January 2020

 Flexibility is key when it comes to taking guest payments.
 As well as being able to pay online via credit card, debit card, or PayPal, allowing guests to pay over the phone or in person at check-in allows customers to pay on their terms.

 Providing excellent customer service and a great room is more or less expected these days, so it’s important to offer something more unique that your guests will remember you for.
 A great way to achieve this is by offering experiences or services that are exclusive to your hotel, be they food-driven, or based around activities in the local area.

-Here are a few things some of the UK’s more forward-thinking hotels are offering to raise their game:
+Here are a few things some of the UK and Ireland’s more forward-thinking hotels are offering to raise their game:

 Cumbria’s Muncaster Castle makes the most of its idyllic setting, offering themed afternoon teas and a range of wildlife experiences.
 That includes viewing owls by moonlight within the grounds of its very own birds of prey centre.
 Muncaster also offers the chance to explore the supposedly haunted castle’s long and storied history with audio tours and ghost vigils.

 With kids and families in mind, Glenroyal Hotel recently unveiled their newly painted walkway to the hotel’s family swimming pool.
 Like a scene from a movie it creatively captures colourful fishes and sea life, fuelling little guest’s imaginations.
 Plus, their ‘Little Adventurer’ package brings the outdoor camping experience into the comfort of the hotel’s family rooms with handmade tepees and goodies.

 As the name suggests, the Bike and Boot is passionate about exploring the great outdoors, and their hotel has plenty for casual walkers and adrenaline junkies alike.
 The hotel’s surfing facilities on South Bay beach allow guests to wash and dry their boards, and hang out their wetsuits, while dog lovers can have their precious pooch groomed to perfection after a long walk.